The following readings will increase your Confidence:

 When most of us wake up, we focus on everything that needs to get done that day.
 If the list is great, and the time minimal, our attitude can sour quite quickly.
 The same goes for us.

 To help you start your day in a good mood, try this simple exercise.
-When you wake up in the morning, focus on three things you are thankful for in your tennis game.
+When you wake up in the morning, focus on three things you are thankful for in your golf game.
 It could be your health, the friends you have made in the game, and so forth.
 You will find that when you choose to focus on these simple thoughts, your morning will be that much brighter.
 It is an early morning happy hour.

 Chapter 3: Fire your Bad Inner Caddy